 Pressing Shift during selection restricts the degrees of freedom of the shape, making it easier to draw shapes from a specific subset.
 Specifically, pressing Shift restricts

-The selection manager is a special tool that displays the list of all selections in a channel and enables to copy them to other channels.
+The selection manager is a special tool that displays the list of all selections in an image and enables to copy them to other images.

 For each selection, the tool shows the name, which is how the